sidd-cr7/task-manager/README.md

 - The application is intended for single-user usage
 - No authentication or user accounts are required
 - Task data is not persisted and will reset on page refresh
-- The focus of the assignment is frontend logic and UI/UX rather than backend integration
+- The focus of the assignment is frontend logic and UI/UX rather than backend integration.